civicrm/civicrm-sysadmin-guide/docs/install/wordpress.md

 There should now be a **CiviCRM** link in your WordPress menu.
 Click that link and the CiviCRM Menu, Shortcuts, Search and New Individual Blocks should appear.

 You can now explore CiviCRM end-user features and begin configuring CiviCRM for your site/organization needs.
 Refer to the [Administrator Guide](https://wiki.civicrm.org/confluence/display/CRMDOC/User+guide+supplement) for information on configuration tasks and options.
-Tips for creating CiviCRM Profiles (forms), custom data fields and programming custom data manipulation are included in the [Drupal installation and configuration example](https://wiki.civicrm.org/confluence/display/CRMDOC/Drupal+installation+and+configuration+example) document.

 ## Upgrade CiviCRM